The tow-an-iceberg plan being floated to ease Cape Town drought | Malay Mail

 “The idea sounds crazy,” admits maverick salvage expert Nick Sloane, the brains behind the tow-an-iceberg scheme.
 “But if you look at the fine details, it is not so crazy.”

-Sloane suggests wrapping the iceberg in a textile insulation skirt to stop it melting and using a supertanker and two tugboats to drag it 2,000km towards Cape Town using prevailing ocean currents.
+Sloane suggests wrapping the iceberg in a textile insulation skirt to stop it melting and using a supertanker and two tugboats to drag it 2,000 kilometres towards Cape Town using prevailing ocean currents.

 The iceberg, carefully selected by drones and radiography scans, would be about one kilometre in length, 500 metres across and up to 250 metres deep, with a flat, tabletop surface.